slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Real love doesn’t meet you at your best.
 It meets you in your mess."
 -- J.S.
 Park*

-> *"Unless you love someone, nothing else makes any sense."
--- E.E.
-Cummings*

 > *"Warriors and worriers.
 Human males form cooperative groups to compete against out-groups, while human females exclude other females in their quest to find mates, female family members to invest in their children.
 This challenges the familiar wisdom that women are more sociable than men and men are more competitive than women."
 -- Joyce Benenson*

 > *"A man is already halfway in love with any woman who listens to him."
 -- Brendan Behan*

-> *"The surest sign that a man is in love is when he divorces his wife."
--- Unknown*

 ### On love and romance

 <!--
-> *"Absence diminishes small loves and increases great ones, as the wind blows out the candle and fans the bonfire."  -- La Rochefoucauld*
+> *"Absence diminishes small loves and increases great ones, as the wind blows out the candle and fans the bonfire."  -- François de La Rochefoucauld [1613]*
 -->

 > *"Nothing is so necessary for a young man as the company of intelligent woman."
--- Leo Tolstoy*
+-- Leo Tolstoy [1828]*

+> *"The very essence of romance is uncertainty."
+-- Oscar Wilde [1854]*

 > *"How bold one gets when one is sure of being loved."
--- Sigmund Freud*
+-- Sigmund Freud [1856]*

+> *"A mind all logic is like a knife all blade.
+It makes the hand bleed that uses it."
+-- Rabindranath Tagore [1861]*

+> *"Love is the triumph of imagination over intelligence."
+-- H.L.
+Mencken [1880]*

+> *"The measure of love is peace." (...)
+"You can’t buy a real kiss."
+-- Naval Ravikant [1974]*

 > *"Love is the absence of judgement."
 -- Dalai Lama*

-> *"Love is the triumph of imagination over intelligence."
--- H.L.
-Mencken*

 > *"Love is a flower, friendship a sheltering tree."
 -- Samuel Taylor Coleridge*